bufbuild/docs.buf.build/docs/bsr/user-management.md

 - Outside collaborators.
 This is useful when users outside your organization require access to specific resource(s) within the organization, but you do not want them to be a member of the organization.
 - Elevated permissions for organization members.
 This is useful when the organization base resource roles are set to `read` and specific user(s) require `write` or `admin` permissions.

 When computing the role on a resource, the highest role will take precedence.
-Example, an organization has `write` as the base repository role, and the user was granted the `admin` role on a specific repository.
+For example, an organization has `write` as the base repository role, and the user was granted the `admin` role on a specific repository.
 The final computed user role on the repository will be `admin`.

 ### Owner